 Frederick Lau, is an active ethnomusicologist, flutist, and conductor throughout Europe, Asia, and the US.
 A musician of diverse musical interests, Lau received a masters and doctoral degree from the University of Illinois at Urbana-Champaign, a performance diploma from the London Guildhall School of Music.
 Lau has received numerous research grants from agencies such as the National Endowment for the Humanities, the Committee on Scholarly Communications with the PRC, and the German Academic Exchange (D.A.A.D.).

 His scholarly interests include a wide range of topics in Chinese, Western, and Asian music.
 He has conducted ethnographic field research in the PRC, Thailand, Singapore, and Hawai`i, and has published widely on traditional Chinese music, music and politics, music and nationalism, Chinese music in the diaspora, as well as issues related to 20th century Western music.
-He is author of Music in China (Oxford University Press 2008) and co-editor of Locating East Asia in Western Art Music (Wesleyan University Press 2004).
-His articles have been published in journals such as Yearbook for Traditional Music, Ethnomusicology, Asian Music, British Forum for Ethnomusicology, Journal of Musicological Research, Sojourn, and as book chapters and in collected volumes.
+He has published books and his articles have been published in journals such as Yearbook for Traditional Music, Ethnomusicology, Asian Music, British Forum for Ethnomusicology, Journal of Musicological Research, Sojourn, and as book chapters and in collected volumes.
 He was the book review editor of the Yearbook for Traditional Music (2002-2010) and has served on the boards of the Society for Ethnomusicology, Society of Asian Music, and International Council for Traditional Music.
-He is president of Association for Chinese Music Research and vice-president of the Society for Asian Music and Music of East Asian Music Study Group.
+He is president of the Society for Asian Music and former president of Association for Chinese Music Research and Music of East Asian Music Study Group.

 - Mus 107 Music in World Cultures